unbit/uwsgi.it/snippets/nullmailer.md

 The second one is the default hostname to use when sending unqualified mail with sendmail

-Take in account that /etc/nullmailer is a bind-mountpoint from $(HOME)/etc/nullmailer
+Take in account that /etc/nullmailer is a bind-mountpoint from $(HOME)/etc/nullmailer automatically created on container's boot

 /etc/nullmailer/remotes